A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 She was one of those villains you genuinely enjoyed watching because she was competent and intimidating.
 On top of that, her backstory already gave us enough to understand why she’d become the person she was.
 She’d spent her entire life trapped by royal expectations and forced into a marriage that never made her happy.
 Her only “redemption” should’ve been the sad truth that she never had a choice to begin with.
 That alone was enough to make her sympathetic without excusing her actions.

-That’s why I don’t think she needed a redemption arc at all.
 Sometimes a tragic backstory is enough.
 Not every villain has to become a good person by the finale.
-In fact, I think Yi Rang would’ve been much stronger if she’d remained committed to her choices until the very end.
-Her story was already tragic—it didn’t need to become redemptive too.
+Her story was already tragic; it didn’t need to become redemptive too.

 Hui Ju’s Father’s Redemption?
 Pathetic.